 - F2F (face to face): The course meets mostly in person on campus, with all content supported by Moodle.
 This is reserved for courses like laboratories that use specialized equipment or internships, for example, where students are doing applied learning.
 Students studying remotely for the full semester may not be allowed to take these courses.

-- Hybrid: The course will have some synchronous attendance F2F on campus and content will be contained in Moodle.
+- Hybrid: The course will have synchronous attendance with some F2F class sessions held on campus and some held remotely.
+Class content will be contained in Moodle.
 Some larger classes may be split up so that some students are meeting on campus one day and another group meets on campus another day.
 Most courses will fit in this category and will be flexible for remote students.

 - Remote: The course will require some synchronous class attendance via zoom with all content presented and contained in Moodle and NO on-campus face to face (F2F) meetings.
 A few courses will use this design which provides more flexibility for remote students.